SDC-MCF10AG

 CE / ETSI

-Any of these certifications may be leveraged by mobile and portable device vendors as part of their self declaration to obtain the CE mark required by members of the European Union.
+These formal test reports may be leveraged by mobile and portable device vendors as part of their self-declaration to obtain the CE mark required by members of the European Union.
 ETSI/CE rules differ from those of the FCC and IC in that there is no provision for a modular approval.
-All approvals and certifications must exist at the device, rather than the radio module, level.
+All approvals and certifications must exist at the device level rather than the module (radio) level.

 Please note that all transmit power values in the above FCC grants reflect average power rather than peak power and as such are lower than the transmit power values stated on the SDC-MCF10AG data sheet.
 The above grants are Limited Modular Approvals (LMAs).
-The limitations on these grants are as follows:
+Specific limitations are indicated on each grant.

 Wi-Fi Alliance

-Summit has received and Embedded Client Certification to the following standards: 802.11a, 802.11b, 802.11g, WPA (both personal and enterprise) and WPA2/802.11i (both personal and enterprise).
+Summit has received an Embedded Client Certification for the following standards: 802.11a, 802.11b, 802.11g, WPA (both personal and enterprise), and WPA2/802.11i (both personal and enterprise).
 For those host devices which include the SDC-MCF10AG, the vendor may assert that their device incorporates a Wi-Fi Certified Embedded Client.
 The vendor need not be a member of the Wi-Fi Alliance to make this assertion but may not use the "Wi-Fi Certified" logo in conjunction with their device unless they themselves are a Wi-Fi Alliance member.

 Cisco Compatible Extensions